 Analogy (factory assembly line): Without chunked prefill, it's like shutting down the entire factory assembly line to set up for a new product.
 All existing products stop moving while you retool.
 With chunked prefill, you retool one station at a time while the rest of the line keeps running.
 Existing requests keep flowing (decode continues) while the new request is gradually set up (prefilled in chunks).

-The timeline below illustrates how chunked prefill avoids stalling decodes by breaking up the massive prefill block.
+The timeline below shows chunked prefill avoiding decode stalls by breaking up the massive prefill block.
 By interleaving smaller prefill chunks with ongoing decode steps, the system maintains a steady flow of output tokens for existing users while gradually processing the new prompt:

 1Without chunked prefill: